Sanglorian/orcus/Orcus Advanced Options - current.md

 **Combined Heritage:** For the purpose of taking feats, you count as two ancestries of your choice.

+**Darkvision:** You can see in darkness or dim light as if it were bright light.

 **Eager Charge:** Your speed increases by +2 when you charge.

 **Focus Proficiency:** You have proficiency with orbs, staffs and wands.